 Hi-vis always seems to polarise opinions in the motorcycle community; those that can’t stand them and don’t believe they make any difference; and those that wear them all the time to stand out.
-There’s arguments and counter-arguments as to when hi-vis would or wouldn’t help get you seen, but nonetheless we can probably agree there are certainly some times when hi-vis could help get you noticed, even if not in all scenarios.
-As a year round, daily London commuter, I’m riding into the city in all conditions, day, dusk, night, rain or shine and dealing with far too many less than attentive drivers.
+There are arguments and counter-arguments as to when hi-vis would or wouldn’t help get you seen, but nonetheless, we can probably agree there are certainly some times when hi-vis could help get you noticed, even if not in all scenarios.
+As a year-round, daily London commuter, I’m riding into the city in all conditions, day, dusk, night, rain or shine and dealing with far too many less than attentive drivers.
 As such, I’ll take whatever I can that might help get me seen and save my bacon.
-It’s also worth noting that it’s now a legal requirement to have a hi vis vest with you when travelling in France, and hefty fines for not wearing should you breakdown.
+It’s also worth noting that it’s now a legal requirement to have a hi-vis vest with you when travelling in France, and hefty fines for not wearing should you breakdown.

 You can read my Rev’it Sand 3 jacket review here.